Minerals and metals for a modern and sustainable society

 - Business creation – facilitation of industrial alliances through events and bilateral meetings, start-up support, a compilation of feasibility studies linked to upscaling projects.

-- Create an advisory board (including members external to the EIT RawMaterials partnership) to support EIT RawMaterials in discussion groups, policy groups, working groups, etc.
+- Create an advisory board to support EIT RawMaterials in discussion groups, policy groups, working groups, etc. The Lighthouse Advisory Board will help to keep the Lighthouse strategically aligned for the future.